cydergoth/openwrt_vlan/README.md

 by Amazon.com](https://www.amazon.com/dp/B07PLFCQVK/ref=cm_sw_em_r_mt_dp_U_B0ZMEb3T0PQNG)

-The important characteristics to note are the switch MUST be "managed" and MUST support "Basic VLAN & QoS"
+The important characteristics to note are the switch MUST be "managed" and MUST support "Basic VLAN & QoS".
+These switches are also available with Power-Over-Ethernet (PoE) which is particularly useful for devices like security cameras, or can power a Raspberry Pi 4 computer.

 I have two of these, and I will explain the configuration below.